 Potential pet parents might be surprised to find that giant dog breeds typically don’t need a lot of exercises either!
 Dogs such as Great Danes and Mastiffs would much rather laze around than be outdoors running down a butterfly that flew too low and caught their attention.
-These dogs would enjoy a food puzzle toy especially.
+These giant breeds would enjoy a food puzzle toy especially.
 The food puzzle toy allows dogs to exercise their minds.
 You’ll place a treat inside (some pet parents will put peanut butter in the food puzzle toy also), offer to Fido, then watch as he tosses, shakes, and chews in an effort to get to the treat.
 These dogs have to “work” their brains to figure out how to get the treat out, and they enjoy this activity as much as a good run outdoors.
 Check our list of the best indestructible dog toys for your power chewers.

 Another breed that does not require much exercise is a group of dogs called brachycephalic dogs .
 These dogs have a “flat” face and a short snout that can make breathing difficult for them if the dog becomes overexerted or too hot.
 These dogs include many bulldog breeds—the English Bulldog, the French Bulldog.
 However, Pugs, Shih Tzus, and Boston Terriers are all a part of this group of dogs.
 These dogs need less than one hour of activity each day, and it is best if pet parents provide this exercise when it is not hot outdoors.
 Those who live in humid areas must remember the same thin—humidity can affect the breathing of these little dogs.
 It may be best to break down exercise sessions for these dogs as one would a puppy.
 Exercise sessions should be no more than fifteen minutes per session for an adult brachycephalic dog.
 However, if you notice the dog is panting heavily or seems tired, cut the session short and allow Fido to rest.